 By learning physics diagrams, students can visualise their topics and help them retain the concepts for a long period of time.
 Learning through diagrams also helps the students to pen down the concept in a better way, resulting to fetch more marks in the exam.

 Often in physics, we use free-body diagrams commonly known as FBD or force diagram.
 These kinds of diagrams are graphical illustrations that are used to visualize the applied forces and movements of a body in a given condition as well as to calculate the resulting reactions.
-These FBD’s are not meant to be scaled, they are usually drawn as the problem is being solved.
+These FBD’s are not meant to be scaled; they are usually drawn as the problem is being solved.

 Let us look at few physics diagrams:

 The range of energies that an electron may possess in an atom is known as the energy band.
-The energy band diagram is a diagram plotting various key energy levels as a function of some spatial dimension.
+The energy band diagram is a diagram plotting various key energy levels as a function of some spatial dimensions.
 The energy band diagram SHOULD NOT be confused with the band structure.
 There are few important energy bands, they are as follows:

 - Valence Band